Advertising financial products and services: obligations and ASIC’s expectations

 ASIC is monitoring advertising of a wide range of products and services across a broad range of media, including social media, using a mix of traditional and innovative regtech monitoring tools.

-For firms advertising financial services and products
+Firms advertising financial services and products

 ASIC would like to remind advertisers of financial services and products that compliance with legal obligations, specifically the prohibition of false or misleading representations, is paramount during this time of uncertainty.